Supermagnum/piezo-9v/README.md

 Some methods of mounting a piezoelectric disk can be found here: https://locusonus.org/wiki/index.php?page=Hydrophone.en Use a metal box with thin walls.
 Commercial ones uses kerosene oil, so olive oil or sunflower oil is a great alternative as it will not pollute the environment if any leaks occurs.
+Aquarium silicone can also be used.
 For flowing water a streamlined bulb is best, it reduces flow noise.

 Around 35 to 40 dB gain should be nice for hydrophone usage.